Translate

 Project Partners

-- yak titʸu titʸu yak tiłhini tribal project team
+- yak titʸu titʸu yak tiłhini Tribal project team

 - Northern Chumash Tribal Council